Joint press release: The European Parliament confirms its support for authors’ rights in the Digital Single Market

-The Federation of European Film Directors (FERA), the Federation of Screenwriters in Europe (FSE) and the Society of Audiovisual Authors (SAA) welcome the vote on the Copyright Directive in the Digital Single Market by the European Parliament’s plenary.
+The Federation of European Film Directors (FERA), the Federation of Screenwriters in Europe (FSE) and SAA welcome the vote on the Copyright Directive in the Digital Single Market by the European Parliament’s plenary.

 They thank the Members of the European Parliament for listening to the authors and for establishing the need to define rules in the digital space to guarantee authors’ rights and support European creation.